tidyverse/duckplyr/README.md

     #> incompatibility.
 Fallback events can be collected and uploaded for analysis to
     #> guide future development.
 By default, data will be collected but no data will
     #> be uploaded.
-    #> ℹ Fallback uploading is not controlled and therefore disabled, see
+    #> ℹ Automatic fallback uploading is not controlled and therefore disabled, see
     #>   `?duckplyr::fallback()`.
     #> ✔ Number of reports ready for upload: 1.
     #> → Review with `duckplyr::fallback_review()`, upload with